Judaic Studies (JDST)

 This seminar explores the history of right-wing political thought from the late eighteenth century to the present, with an emphasis on the role played by religious and pagan traditions.
 This course seeks to answer the question, what constitutes the right?
 What are the central philosophical, religious, and pagan, principles of those groups associated with this designation?
 How have the core ideas of the right changed over time?
 We do this by examining primary tracts written by theologians, political philosophers, and social theorists as well as secondary literature written by scholars interrogating movements associated with the right in America, Europe, Middle East and Asia.
 Though touching on specific national political parties, institutions, and think tanks, its focus is on mapping the intellectual overlap and differences between various right-wing ideologies.
 While the course is limited to the modern period, it adopts a global perspective to better understand the full scope of right-wing politics.
 HU, SO

-* JDST 370b / HIST 226Jb / RLST 231b, Jews and Christians in the Formation of Europe, 500-1500 Ivan Marcus
+* JDST 370b / HIST 226Jb / RLST 231b, How the West Became Antisemitic: Jews and the Formation of Europe 800-1500 Ivan Marcus

 Students study how Jews and Christians interacted on a daily basis as medieval Europe became more restrictive and antisemitic, a contributing factor to the Holocaust.
 In this writing seminar, students discuss a variety of primary sources in class―laws, stories, chronicles, images―while researching and writing their own seminar paper structured by sessions on topics, bibliographies, and outlines.
 WR, HU